ahjustsea/BuyTheDip/index.md

 - **Level 5 very hot dip** = **Sambal**.
 What the price (USD) would be if z-score dropped to **-3** from current prices.
 - $SYMBOLS currently supported: **$BTC**, **$ETH**, **$DOGE**, **$SHIB**, **$BNB**, **$ADA**, **$XRP**, **$DOT**, **$SOL**, **$MATIC**, **$MOON**

-### Function 3: To get suggestions on what to buy,
+### Function 3: To get suggestions on what's dipping,

 - tweet ***"@bitcoindips !HeyMole whats good?"***.